jchristman/meteor-exec/README.md

 meteor-exec
 ===========
-A library to simplify exec calls in meteor
+A library to simplify exec calls in meteor.
+Check out the live example at http://exec.meteor.com/

 Server-Side Usage
 =================